 How to Outfit a Guest Bed

-We can’t believe it’s almost November already, but temperatures are dropping, leaves are turning, and magazine covers are already promising to help us find the perfect gift for everyone on our list.
+We can’t believe it’s December already, but temperatures are dropping, leaves are turning, and magazine covers are already promising to help us find the perfect gift for everyone on our list.

 It’s the season of holidays, and while we’re overjoyed at the promise of good food, great company, and general merriment, we also know that the good tidings are peppered with the added stress of overnight guests.
 That’s exactly why we’ve put together this handy guide for outfitting your guest bed; just one less thing to worry about in the holiday rush.

 Go neutral: while you may switch up your own bed’s aesthetic with fair frequency, the last thing you want to worry about with a guest bed is updating the pieces season over season.
 That’s why we recommend keeping it simple – choose neutral colours and timeless patterns to ensure the look will stand the test of time.

 We recommend our Loft 2-Line Collection

 - Stick with synthetics: you never know if one of your guests has a down allergy or sensitivity.
 Save yourself the stress and go with the safer (not to mention more wallet-friendly) option.

 - Add euros: placing euros (2 for a queen, 3 for a king) along the back of the bed offers form as well as function.
 They will add both visual grounding and depth while simultaneously giving your guests a place to prop up and finish their chapter (or Netflix epsiode) before lights out.
 If you're aiming to minimize the volume of pillows, a singular body pillow across the back of the bed is a great alternative; this will offer the same benefits with less fuss.

 - Protect, protect, protect: we consider a mattress protector non-negotiable for any bed, but this is especially important when you have a carousel of guests staying the night.
 A mattress pad can easily be tossed in the wash and put back on the bed before the next visitors arrive.